foliomade/foliomade-templates/README.md

 - Respect `siteConfig.accentColor` and include `siteConfig.scripts`
 - Show a graceful “Portfolio Not Found” state when data is missing

+### Theming

+- Dark mode and accent color patterns are standardized.
+See `THEME_GUIDE.md` for how to implement the theme toggle, icons, and accent color in new templates (use `zen` as reference).

 ## Sample Implementation